Aquilia Severa – 3rd Wife

 220-221AD

-Julia Aquilia Severa was one of the Vestal Virgins whom the Emperor Elagabalus became very attracted to at the time.
+Julia Aquilia Severa was one of the Vestal Virgins to whom Emperor Elagabalus became very attracted at the time.
 Such a relationship was not without its risks.
-The punishment for a Vestal Virgin who broke her vows was death by means of being buried alive.
+The punishment for a Vestal Virgin who broke her vows was death by means of being buried alive for she was married to the gods and thus no human could touch her.
 Four such executions had taken place during the reign of Caracalla alone.
 Nonetheless, despite strong opposition from his grandmother Julia Maesa, Elagabalus divorced his wife Julia Paula and married Aquilia in 220 AD amid great outrage.

 Monetary System